JamesMartin1998/Python-Project/README.md

 ### check_letter_in_word(letter, selected_word)

 - Will check if the guessed letter is in the selected word.
 Will pass last item of the guessed_letters list as it is most recent.
-    - The most recent letter guessed to by the user is passed into the function by accessing the last index of the guessed_letters list (e.g. guessed_letters[-1]).
+    - The most recent letter guessed by the user is passed into the function by accessing the last index of the guessed_letters list (e.g. guessed_letters[-1]).
 This value is stored in the recent_guess variable.
 The selected_word is also passed into the function.
     - Conditionals are used to check whether the recent_guess is in the selected_word and users receive feedback about their guess.
     - If the recent_guess is in the selected_word, the recent_guess is returned and stored in the correct guess variable when the function is called.
-If recent_guess isn;t in the word, the function returns None.
+If recent_guess isn't in the word, the function returns None.

 ![Image showing check_letter_in_word code](./images/check_letter_in_word.png)